CDRT/docs/bios/settings/thinkcenter/password_policies.md

 <details><summary>POP Changeable by User</summary>

-Whether the Power-On Password can be changed by users, or else, only with the supervisor password.
+Whether the Power-On Password (POP) can be changed by users, or else, only with the Supervisor Password (SVP).

-One of 2 possible options for POP change to require SVP:
+Options:

-1.  **Yes** - enables POP change by user.
-Default.
+1.  **Yes** - Default.
-2. No - allows POP change only with SVP.
+2. No.

 <!-- TODO: add WMI
 | WMI Setting name | Values | SVP Req'd | AMD/Intel |
 |:---|:---|:---|:---|
 | POPChangeablebyUser | setting_values | yes_no | amd_intel |
 -->
 </details>

 <details><summary>Allow the Jumper to Clear SVP</summary>